WebReflection/trojan-horse/README.md

 var trojanHorse = require('./trojan-horse');
 require("http")
   .createServer(function (request,  response) {
-    // in case this is not a trojan-horse request if (!trojanHorse(request,  response)) {
+    // in case this is a trojan-horse request GTFO if (trojanHorse(request,  response)) return;
-      // we can simply do whatever we ussually do here }
+    // in every other case we can simply do
+    // whatever we usually do with requests
   })
   .listen(1337)
 ;